cynraw/Data_Analytics/README.md

  - Python
  - Cloud(AWS/Azure)

-# Yeah Lets do this........ # Growth mindset
+# Yeah Lets do this..... # Growth mindset
 - Started by installing mysql and configuring it.
 - Downloaded a file containing the data we will be using for the bootcamp.